Monks know that their time and presence is the most valuable currency they have.

 They’re constantly in touch with a truth that the modern world often forgets: how we spend our time is how we spend our lives.

 All too often, the way we spend our time is disconnected from the vision we have for our life.
 In any given moment, we can feel overwhelmed by it all.
 So many choices, so many thoughts, so many feelings—all clamoring for a reaction.
 And so we react.
 Sometimes poorly, sometimes inadequately, sometimes half-heartedly.
-We give the important people and events of our life scraps of our attention, while enabling distraction to consumes us.
+We give the important people and events of our life scraps of our attention, while enabling distraction to consume us.

 At the end of the day, this makes us feel lousy.
 We may guilt-trip ourselves and blame our lack of discipline.
 Or maybe we just throw in the towel, exhausted to the bone.
 But what we might not realize is that our instinctual knee-jerk reactions have less to do with discipline, and more to do with a lack of awareness.
 Discipline itself is a fruit of awareness—which then leads to the joyful practice of intentional living.